ukaea/PROCESS/documentation/proc-pages/development/standards.md

 ## Line Length

-For optimal readability, a limit of 100 characters for maximum line length has been set.
+For optimal readability, a limit of 79 characters for maximum line length has been encouraged, as recommended in [PEP8](https://peps.python.org/pep-0008/).
 This is below the maximum line length of 132 characters for Fortran (to prevent compilation errors) and prevents long lines that run on past the edge of the screen wasting programmers time with scrolling.

 --------------------